Annie Proulx: Writing career and recognition

 Starting as a journalist, her first published work of fiction was "The Customs Lounge", a science fiction story published in the September 1963 issue of If, under the byline "E. A. Proulx".

 A year later, her science fiction story "All the Pretty Little Horses" appeared in the teen magazine Seventeen in June 1964.
 She subsequently published stories in Esquire magazine and Gray's Sporting Journal in the late 1970s, as well as how-to manuals for cooking and gardening.
 Proulx published her first short-story collection, Heart Songs, in 1988 and her first novel, Postcards, in 1992.
 She was the first woman to receive the PEN/Faulkner Award, which was awarded to Postcards.
 She was awarded a NEA fellowship and a Guggenheim fellowship in 1992.
 Her 1993 novel The Shipping News was adapted into a 2001 film.
-Set in Newfoundland yet written by someone "from away" (not from Newfoundland), the novel stresses the vicarious quality of Proulx' writing.
+Set in Newfoundland yet written by someone "from away" (not from Newfoundland), the novel stresses the vicarious quality of Proulx's writing.

 She had the following comment on her celebrity status:

 It's not good for one's view of human nature, that's for sure.
 You begin to see, when invitations are coming from festivals and colleges to come read (for an hour for a hefty sum of money), that the institutions are head-hunting for trophy writers.
 Most don't particularly care about your writing or what you're trying to say.
 You're there as a human object, one that has won a prize.
 It gives you a very odd, meat-rack kind of sensation.

 In 1997, Proulx was awarded the Dos Passos Prize, a mid-career award for American writers.
 Proulx has twice won the O. Henry Prize for the year's best short story.
 In 1998, she won for "Brokeback Mountain", which had appeared in The New Yorker on October 13, 1997.
 Proulx won again the following year for "The Mud Below", which appeared in The New Yorker June 22 and 29, 1999.
 Both appear in her 1999 collection of short stories, Close Range: Wyoming Stories.
 The lead story in this collection, entitled "The Half-Skinned Steer", was selected by author Garrison Keillor for inclusion in The Best American Short Stories 1998, (Proulx herself edited the 1997 edition of this series) and later by novelist John Updike for inclusion in The Best American Short Stories of the Century (1999).

 In 2007, the composer Charles Wuorinen approached Proulx with the idea of turning her short story "Brokeback Mountain" into an opera.
 The opera of the same name, with a libretto by Proulx herself, premiered January 28, 2014, at the Teatro Real in Madrid.
 It was praised as an often brilliant adaptation that clearly conveyed the text of the libretto with music that is rich in imagination and variety.
-Proulx published her first non-fiction book, Bird Cloud: A Memoir, largely based on her former Wyoming ranch of the same name.
+In 2011 Proulx published, Bird Cloud: A Memoir, largely based on her former Wyoming ranch of the same name.
 In 2017, she received the Fitzgerald Award for that year for Achievement in American Literature.